+ What is a Landing Page?

 You obviously need to keep it simple…but what’s essential?

-Whether the goal of your landing page is to get people to give you their email address or purchase a $2,000 product, you have to build trust before you can move them to action.
+Whether the goal of your great landing page is to get people to give you their email address or purchase a $2,000 product, you have to build trust before you can move them to action.

 One of the best ways to do this is with trust signals.